Team 'Lord of the Roads' second at RDW Self Driving Challenge

-The 'Lord of the Roads' team, in which students from educational institutions Noorderpoort, Hanzehogeschool and the University of Groningen collaborated, came second in the RDW Self Driving Challenge (SDC) with their self-made car.
-The team competed in the open category, for which they had to make their own car.
+The University of the North team 'Lord of the Roads', in which students from educational institutions Noorderpoort, Hanzehogeschool and the University of Groningen collaborated, came second in the RDW Self Driving Challenge (SDC) with their self-made car.
+The team competed in the open category, for which they modified a supplied car themselves.
 The team is proud and happy with the achievement.
-'This second place feels like a first place,' says team leader Laura María Quiros.
+'This second place feels like a first place,' says team co-leader Laura María Quiros.

 Self-made car